mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 *[Tape change.]*

 ... how do you give a quality to the form of standing when you do it?
 That is most important.
-So that is, you have to give a quality to the form of standing, so-called *jijiyu samadhi*.
+So that is, you have to give a quality to the form of standing, so-called *jijuyu samadhi*.
 That’s it.
 And then, at that time, standing is exactly the spirit of zazen.

 So from this point, zazen, standing – same thing.
 But according to the form, they are different, so you cannot mix them up.
 You have to deal with standing as standing.